 Reduced Risk of Leaks:

-Since tankless water heaters do not store water in a tank, there is a lower risk of leaks and water damage, which is particularly important in Alaska, where frozen pipes can be a concern.
+Since these models do not store water in a tank, there is a lower risk of leaks and water damage, which is particularly important in Alaska, where frozen pipes can be a concern.

 Cons of Tankless Water Heaters in Alaska